aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-access-database/_index.md

 ```

 ### Step 4: Save Project Data
 Finally, export the loaded project to an XML file.
-This step **export ms project xml** so other tools can consume it.
+This step **export ms project xml** so other tools can consume it, and it also **save project as xml** on disk.
 ```java
 project.save(dataDir + "project1.xml", SaveFileFormat.Xml);
 ```